FindMySchool LogoFindMySchool

 Facilities include AstroTurfs, pitches, courts, a sports hall and a multi-use games area.
 The Bishop Stopford Sports Centre opens to local clubs and community groups.
 The U14 boys achieved recognition as 2023 State School Hockey Champions, and teams regularly compete at county level.
 Termly house games culminate in end-of-year sports day, while the sports leaders programme sees students coaching in local primary schools.

 STEM days bring science, technology, engineering and mathematics to life through hands-on projects and external speakers.
 Enterprise days, including careers in medicine events, connect classroom learning to real-world applications.
-The school's science results in the top 1% nationally reflect the strength of provision.
+The current GCSE profile reinforces that strength, with 86% entered for the English Baccalaureate and 25.6% entered for triple science.

 The residential programme begins in Year 7 with an outward bound trip to Govilon in Wales.
 Year 8 students visit the Scilly Isles, while Year 9 offers language immersion trips to France or Spain.
 Year 10 ski trips complement regular fixtures.
 Sports tours have reached Canada and Singapore, while previous residential destinations include Hawaii, Italy, Australia, Belgium, France and Iceland.